waggyz/femera-mini-app/README.md

 application that can be tuned for performance across a wide range of problem sizes and HPC architectures.

+This version (0.2) of the Femera mini-app is targeted at optimizing a modular software architecture for high-performance computing.
+The primary goal is to maintain the high level of performance demonstrated by version 0.1 while providing flexible data handling.
+This mini-app is intended to minimize the file/data conversion bottleneck that often limits the overall performance of finite element applications by developing efficient interfaces to libraries that can read and write several common file formats.

 ## Femera data handling mini-app installation